-Customer Complaints Monitoring Report Annual Report 2020/21
+Customer Complaints Monitoring Report

+Annual Report 2022/23

-This report covers the twelve month period from 1st April 2020 to 31st March 2021.
-This period was dominated with the global pandemic but DABVJB continued to operate throughout, albeit the demands for our services and our methods of service delivery varied throughout the year.
+This report covers the twelve month period from 1 April 2022 to 31 March 2023.
+This period saw effects and restrictions due to the global pandemic being ever more relaxed.
+By then end of the year, DAB-VJB had returned to business as usual.
+Efforts continue to be made to address backlogs that accumulated during the pandemic.

 Appendix 1 contains the Scottish Public Sector Ombudsman's Performance Indicators.

 What is a Complaint?

-Dunbartonshire and Argyll & Bute Valuation Joint Board's definition of a complaint is:

-'An expression of dissatisfaction by one or more members of the public about the Joint Board's action or lack of action, or about the standard of service provided by or on behalf of the Joint Board.'
+Dunbartonshire and Argyll & Bute Valuation Joint Board's definition of a complaint is: An expression of dissatisfaction by one or more members of the public about the Joint Board's action or lack of action, or about the standard of service provided by or on behalf of the Joint Board.
 A complaint may relate to:

-- · Failure to provide a service - · Failure to achieve standards or quality of service promised by the Joint Board - · Dissatisfaction with Joint Board policies or the way they are being applied or administered - · Disagreement with a decision where the customer cannot use another procedure (for example an appeal) to resolve the matter - · The Joint Board's failure to follow the appropriate administrative process. - · Failure, negligence or delays in responding to customers' inquiries or requests - · Unhelpful or insensitive treatment by, or attitude of, a member of staff - · Malice, bias or unfair discrimination - · Inadequate or incomplete provision of information and/or advice - $\cdot$ Failure to take account of relevant matters in coming to a decision This list does not cover everything.
+- A failure to provide a service, - A failure to achieve standards or quality of service promised by the Joint Board, - Dissatisfaction with Joint Board policies or the way they are being applied or administered, - Disagreement with a decision where the customer cannot use another procedure (for example an appeal) to resolve the matter, - The Joint Board's failure to follow the appropriate administrative process, - Failure, negligence or delays in responding to customers' inquiries or requests, - Unhelpful or insensitive treatment by, or attitude of, a member of staff, - Malice, bias or unfair discrimination, - Inadequate or incomplete provision of information and/or advice, - Failure to take account of relevant matters in coming to a decision, The above list is not exhaustive.